Gary Hackbarth and Tony Kester pace a huge field, American FF legend Dave Weitzenhof (#67) wins 1976 Road America June Sprints

-Formula F is a road racing class of purpose-built, open-wheel cars that have competed throughout the world since 1967.
+Formula F is a purpose-built, open-wheel road racing car that has competed throughout the world since 1967.

-Originally known as Formula Ford, and since as F1600 or FF1600, the class has long been a first step for both professional and amateur drivers alike.
-In contrast to the vast majority of racing series in the current age, there have been hundreds of chassis constructors building FF cars over its 59 years of existence — all using the venerable, 1600cc, English-built Ford Kent or Cortina engines until recently.
+Though known as Formula Ford, F1600, or FF1600, and Formula F, the class can be a solid step for the professional or a destination for longtime amateurs.
+In contrast to the vast majority of racing series in the current age, there have been hundreds of chassis constructors building FF cars over its 59 seasons of existence — all using the venerable, 1600cc, English-built Ford Kent or Cortina engines until recently.

-Formula Ford was re-designated as Formula F in the States in 2011, when a tuned Honda Fit engine intended to equalize itself against the Ford was written into the rulebook.
-Those two engines are still the basis of Formula F, and either can win races on any given day.
+Formula Ford was re-classified as Formula F in the States in 2011, when a tuned Honda Fit engine intended to equalize itself against the Ford was written into the rulebook.
+Those two engines are still the basis of Formula F here, and either can win races on any given day.

 These cars are so nimble that they literally become an extension of your body — as if you’re wearing it — and are extremely obedient to drive.
 The entire experience is almost surreal, as you become capable of achieving millimeter-accuracy in hitting your marks through the turns.
 Being able to achieve cornering forces nearing twice your body weight is far more physical than you'd first imagine.
 You are bolted into the car with a custom-fit seat and a six-point seat harness, and at first it can be hard to breathe in the corners.

 The engine is solid-mounted into the chassis, and the suspension is so stiff you feel every vibration and pebble in the road.
-The air flowing over your helmet buffets your head around quite a bit, just like on a motorcycle.
-You feel connected and get tremendous feedback from both car and tires, the experience being nothing at all like any street car.
+The air flowing over your helmet buffets your head around just like on a motorcycle.
+You feel tremendous feedback from both car and tires, the experience being nothing at all like any street car.
 The brakes and steering are solely mechanical and you’re sitting 1.5 inches off the road, feeling intensely connected to both chassis and pavement.
 When done correctly, time changes, everything slows down, and nothing else in the world even registers.

 As Mario Andretti once said "The gyro in your butt is connected directly to the car.”